WAKAW DEEP WOODS RV CAMPGROUND RULES AND REGULATIONS

 The RULES AND REGULATIONS OF WAKAW DEEP WOODS RV CAMPGROUND are designed to ensure a pleasant and safe campground experience for all site holders and their families as well as to protect the aesthetic appearance and to enhance the value of the campground.
 Any act or deed shall be considered a nuisance if it interferes with the peaceful and proper enjoyment of the campground community.
 If there is not a rule prohibiting something, it does not necessarily mean that it is acceptable.
 Each site holder is expected to be respectful to their neighbors and to maintain a neat campground area.

 1).
-Some of the regulations are required to comply with RM Hoodoo #401 Bylaw 5-2011 (Long term Campground-sites to be used by the same occupants for the entire season)*.
-All site holders are responsible to comply with other Municipal, Provincial and Federal regulations.
+Some of the regulations are required to comply with RM Hoodoo #401 Bylaw 14,2020 (Long term Campground-sites to be used by the same occupants for the entire season)*.
+All site Owners are responsible to comply with other Municipal, Provincial and Federal regulations.

 2).
-The campground season will run from May 1 until Oct 1 (weather dependant).
+The campground season will run from May 1st until Oct 30th (weather dependent).
 Water will not be turned on until after thawing of the frozen ground and will be turned off before frost damage danger.
 Electrical service to the common areas will be discontinued after October 30.

 3).
 Quiet time shall be maintained from 11pm until 7 am.

 4).
 ALL SIGNAGE IN THE CAMPGROUND IS THERE FOR IMPORTANT SAFETY AND INFORMATION PURPOSES AND IS TO BE STRICTLY ADHERED TO.
 The speed limit in the camping area is 10 kph and on the roadways outside the camping area is 30kph.